edelgrace/blog/content/post/2017-03-04-fo-1-corchet-guru-dishcloth.md

   - FO

 ---
 On February 26 I finished my very first project!
-It&#8217;s only a simple dishcloth as I&#8217;m just starting out.
-I know the colours are kind of garish but I never thought I&#8217;d be using them together until I actually started working on it.
+It's only a simple dishcloth as I'm just starting out.
+I know the colours are kind of garish but I never thought I'd be using them together until I actually started working on it.
 I can see some of the mistakes I made, and there are many, but I am extremely happy with how it turned out and I had a lot of fun making it.
 Overall, it took me around four hours spread over a three days.

 **Resources**